stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

    * at least one weak feedback model class and one strong feedback model class,
    * clear separation between tension distributions for the two classes under a chosen encoding,
    * and a public description of which aspects of the encoding were essential for that separation.

+In both cases, the encoding must remain within effective layer constraints and treat changes in reference sets or parameter grids as explicit version updates.

 ### 9.3 Long term role in the TU program